Estecka/mc-Variants-CIT-wiki/Equipped-Armor.md

 > [!CAUTION]
 >
+> This feature is exclusive to VCIT v3 and v4.
+(MC 1.21.4 and onward)
+>
 > This feature is experimental.
 Everything described here may receive breaking change.
->
+> Planned changes for release:
-> This feature is exclusive to VCIT v3 and v4.
-(MC 1.21.4 and onward)
+> - `aspect` will be renamed to `context`

 Changing the look of equipped armor works a bit differently from regular items, but most of what is written in [Module Configuration](./Module-Configuration) and the rest of the wiki still applies here.
 This page here will only cover the differences.